bruvellu/terebratalia-wnts/wnt.md

 Despite the great differences in embryo architecture, a broader comparison across the tree reveals a general common pattern for the expression of Wnt signaling components.
 Wnt antagonist genes are expressed anteriorly while Wnt genes are predominantly not expressed anteriorly, and Frizzled genes are expressed along the entire body ({@fig:comparative}A).
 Frizzled domains are usually broad without much overlap while Wnt domains are narrow and often overlapping with other Wnt genes.
-But what is most notable in this comparative overview is that the spatio-temporal expression of Frizzled genes is relatively well-conserved while the expression of Wnt ligands is more variable between species ({@fig:comparative}A).
+But what is most notable in this comparative overview is that the spatiotemporal expression of Frizzled genes is relatively well-conserved while the expression of Wnt ligands is more variable between species ({@fig:comparative}A).

 <!--In a general overview, most embryos exhibit a common general pattern of antagonists anterior, frizzled all around and wnt more posterior [@Marlow2014-wg].-->